Child Health Clinics are changing

 Or email us at or clinic feedback email:

-The new service will be open from 8am-8pm Monday to Friday so that parents, guardians and carers,are able to get seek immediate health advice when you need it most.
+The service is open from 8am-8pm Monday to Friday so that parents, guardians and carers,are able to get seek immediate health advice when you need it most.

 Wroughton Health Centre